 The rate of inflation is a big concern.
 The unpredictability of food costs in our School Nutrition Program and diesel and gas prices could definitely have a negative impact on our budget.
+Contracted services and utilities have increased dramatically over the last few years.

 There is also a shortage of qualified candidates for classified positions in all schools.
-We are finding it very difficult to fill all vacant positions, especially in our custodial department.
+We are finding it very difficult to fill all vacant positions, especially in our school nutrition and custodial departments.
 We have tried increasing salaries and enacting more flexible work hours to be competitive in today's job market, but we currently have no qualified applicants for these positions.